dawsers/hyprscroller/README.md

 binde = , left, resizeactive, -100 0
 binde = , up, resizeactive, 0 -100
 binde = , down, resizeactive, 0 100
 # use reset to go back to the global submap
 bind = , escape, submap, reset
 # will reset the submap, meaning end the current one and return to the global one
+submap = reset

+# Fitwidth submap
+# will switch to a submap called fitwidth
+bind = $mainMod, T, submap, fitwidth
+# will start a submap called "fiwidth"
+submap = fitwidth
+# sets repeatable binds for resizing the active window
+bind = , up, scroller:fitwidth, active
+bind = , down, scroller:fitwidth, all
+bind = , right, scroller:fitwidth, toend
+bind = , left, scroller:fitwidth, tobeg
+bind = , t, scroller:fitwidth, visible
+# use reset to go back to the global submap
+bind = , escape, submap, reset
+# will reset the submap, meaning end the current one and return to the global one